fusefactory/ofxDepthStream/tools/OrbbecPerseeTransmitter/README.md

 ### Run OrbbecPerseeTransmitter at startup
-Our prefered method is to create a startup.sh script in our user's home folder, and call that from /etc/rc.local, so it's easier to change the startup script (without needing to use SUDO after the initial setup) and it's more "visible" that there is a startup routine.
+Our prefered method is to create a startup.sh script in our user's home folder, and call that from /etc/rc.local, so it's easy to change the startup script (without needing to use SUDO after the initial setup).
 The instructions below assume you are using the default ```ubuntu``` user account.

 ##### create a startup.sh script in your user's home folder
 Create a file at ```/home/ubuntu/startup.sh``` with the below content.
 This is the script we'll configure to be executed at startup.
 It will run in the backgorund and log the application's output to a log file in the ```/var/log/``` system folder.